tarwn/lessthandot-hugo/blogs/content/posts/2009-10-07-to-sa-or-not-to-sa.md

 4. The sa account should not be the all mighty saving grace

-I’ll dive into those points starting with leaving SA on the instance at all.
+I'll dive into those points starting with leaving SA on the instance at all.
 First note that in 2005 we were giving the ability to rename Mr. SA.
-It’s rather nice actually if you have to expose an instance to a DMZ
+It's rather nice actually if you have to expose an instance to a DMZ

-This is how…
+This is how...

 sql
 ALTER LOGIN sa DISABLE;